 Outdoor Musical Instruments and Music Therapy For Children With Special Needs

 Outdoor learning can make for happier, healthier, well-rounded children and students – particularly for those with special educational needs (SEN).
 However, practitioners looking for innovative ideas and activities that engage all pupils and children with SEN sometimes need more active, out-of-the-box ideas.
 Outdoor musical instruments are a wonderful solution - using music and the great outdoors to combine firing creativity and sensory stimulation with building the independence and wellbeing of pupils.

 Music in the Great Outdoors

 Outdoor Musical Instruments in an inclusive playground or setting provide a non-threatening and fun outlet for creative and emotional expression and through the medium of music many essential life skills can be learned.
 Music can have a profound effect on anyone, but the benefits of exposing a child with special needs to music can be huge.
 Playing music outdoors is enjoyable, stress-relieving, and calming, and giving SEN students that feeling of space, combined with the sensory stimulation that comes with being outdoors, is a powerful combination.

 All children have the same need to express themselves and outdoor musical instruments are ideal for use during Music Therapy sessions.
 Music therapy can be of inestimable value for children who have difficulties in hearing, seeing, moving, thinking, or responding; each can experience the music in their own unique way.

 Outdoor Musical Instruments for Emotional Expression

-Easy access to outdoor musical instruments may provide an outlet that encourages children to use music to deal with emotional issues, especially when they are unable to express them through speech.
+Easy access to outdoor musical instruments may provide an outlet that encourages children to use music to deal with emotional issues, especially when they are unable to express themselves through speech.
 Where words fail, music may be a medium through which to explore one's inner world and experiences.
 Often people with developmental delays and learning disabilities such as Down's syndrome will respond to music.
 The responses may range from a small smile, a ‘yeah!’, a little singing, or even some dancing.
 The easy, non-challenging way in which Percussion Play instruments can be played offers opportunities for response and expression to children and adults with such developmental delays.

 Outdoor Musical Instruments for Sensory Disabilities